Gro Harlem Brundtland: Political career

-She was Norwegian Minister for Environmental Affairs from 1974 to 1979.
+She was minister for environmental affairs from 1974 to 1979.

-Prime Minister of Norway
+Prime minister of Norway

-Brundtland became Norway's first female Prime Minister in 1981.
-She served as Prime Minister from February to October.
+Brundtland became Norway's first female prime minister in 1981.
+She served as prime minister from February to October.

+At 41 years old she was the youngest person to become Prime Minister of Norway.

-Brundtland became Norwegian Prime Minister for two further, and more durable, terms.
+Brundtland served as prime minister for two further, and more durable, terms.
 The second ministry was from 9 May 1986 until 16 October 1989 and this cabinet became known worldwide for its high proportion of female ministers: nearly half, or eight of the total eighteen ministers, were female.
 The third ministry was from 3 November 1990 to 25 October 1996.

-Brundtland became leader of the Labour Party in 1981 and held the office until resigning in 1992, during her third term as Prime Minister.
-In 1996, she resigned as Prime Minister and retired completely from Norwegian politics.
-Her successor as both Labour Party leader in 1992 and as Prime Minister in 1996 was Thorbjørn Jagland.
+Brundtland became leader of the Labour Party in 1981 and held the office until resigning in 1992, during her third term as prime minister.
+In 1996, she resigned from office and retired completely from politics.
+Her successor as both Labour Party leader in 1992 and as prime minister in 1996 was Thorbjørn Jagland.

+Local politics

+Brundtland returned to politics when she became a candidate to the Oslo City Council for the 2023 local elections.
+She ultimately won a seat in the council.